Where We Work

 • How is the crisis in Syria affecting children?

 Syrian children have had their childhoods destroyed by the conflict.
 Though many are now refugees living below the poverty line in countries like Jordan and Lebanon, the children who have remained in Syria are at risk of violence, malnutrition and disease.
-In fact, more than 650,000 children in the country are estimated to be stunted due to chronic undernutrition.
+In fact, more than 650,000 children under 5 are chronically malnourished.
 Moreover, many have not received an education because they have been displaced or because their schools have been damaged or repurposed in the conflict.
-Millions of children require humanitarian and protection assistance in 2024.
+Millions of children continue to require humanitarian and protection assistance in 2025.

 Your donations help us provide lifesaving care and bring hope to Syrians and people around the world.
 Give to International Medical Corps today to make a difference.